the-expanse/SideQuestWiki/BMBF.md

 ----
 ### BMBF is the most wide spread custom song and mod installer for BeatSaber for the Oculus Quest

-# For further help make sure to see https://discord.gg/beatsabermods as SideQuest is not affiliated with BMBF or beatsaber anymore in any real capacity and will provide no further support if issues are found.

 ----

 ##### (Make sure to uninstall Beat On if you have that still as it is no longer supported)